 The University of South Carolina College of Nursing is fully approved by the South Carolina Board of Nursing.
-The baccalaureate degree in nursing (BSN), master's degree in nursing (MSN) and Doctor of Nursing Practice (DNP) programs at the University of South Carolina College of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation/accredited-programs).
+The baccalaureate degree in nursing (BSN), master's degree in nursing (MSN), Doctor of Nursing Practice (DNP) and post-graduate APRN certificates at the University of South Carolina College of Nursing are accredited by the Commission on Collegiate Nursing Education (ttp://www.aacn.nche.edu/ccne-accreditation/accredited-programs).

 Important Information About Programs Leading to Licensure: Each state has its own licensing board with its own Registered Professional Nurse and Advanced Practice Registered Nurse licensure requirements.
 Consequently, although the baccalaureate and master’s degree programs in the College of Nursing at the University of South Carolina are fully accredited by the Commission on Collegiate Nursing Education (CCNE , http://www.aacn.nche.edu/ccne-accreditation/accredited-programs ) thereby making BSN graduates eligible to sit for national licensure (NCLEX-RN) and MSN graduates eligible to sit for national certification (ANCC and AANP), thus meeting requirements for RN and APRN professional licensure in the state of South Carolina, we cannot confirm that the program meets all the requirements for professional licensure in another state (e.g., some states have specific topical requirements).
 Certificate in Graduate Studies (Post MSN) programs are similar in content.
 For students not living in South Carolina, the following link provides information regarding state licensure specific to individual states throughout the U.S. where a non-resident student lives: http://www.nursinglicensure.org/ for RN licensure and http://www.nursinglicensure.org/articles/nurse-practitioner-license.html for APRN licensure.